 The amount of Rent Supplement that is calculated will generally ensure that your income, after paying rent, does not fall below a minimum level.
 This level is the basic Supplementary Welfare Allowance rate for your circumstances minus €30 (or €40 for a couple).
 You must always pay at least €30 towards your rent.
 However, you may pay more depending on your means - see 'Rules' above.

 The rent paid to your landlord (that is, your contribution plus your Rent Supplement) must not be above the maximum rent limit set for your county or area (this provision can be waived in some circumstances).
 The maximum rent limit for your county is set by the Department of Social Protection (DSP).
 However, the Community Welfare Office may set lower rates within these limits.
 There is a maximum rent limit for each area (see below).
 If your actual rent is higher than the local maximum, you may be refused Rent Supplement entirely.

 In some cases Rent Supplement can be paid at the discretion of the DSP staff administering the scheme where the rent is over the relevant limit:

 If, when your Rent Supplement claim is reviewed, the rent you pay is above the relevant limit and your lease is not due for renewal, you will be expected to re-negotiate your rent with your landlord.
 If the landlord insists that the terms of the current lease are not negotiable and does not reduce the rent to the new limits the DSP representative will discuss your options with you.
 These may include seeking other accommodation.
 If this happens you will continue to be paid Rent Supplement for a reasonable period of time while you secure new accommodation.

-These are the maximum rent limits from 1 January 2012 (lower rates can be set for areas within each county).
-The basis for these limits can be found in the Rent Limit Review Report 2011.
+These are the maximum rent limits from 17 June 2013 (lower rates can be set for areas within each county).

 |County||Single person in shared accommodation||Couple in shared accommodation||Single person||Couple with no children||Couple with 1 child or one-parent with 1 child||Couple with 2 children or one-parent with 2 children||Couple with 3 children or one-parent with 3 children|